 Here is a White House fact sheet on the plan, “Renewing and Expanding America’s Roads, Railways and Runways”:

+The President today laid out a bold vision for renewing and expanding our transportation infrastructure — in a plan that combines a long-term vision for the future with new investments.
+A significant portion of the new investments would be front-loaded in the first year.
 This plan would build on the investments we have already made under the Recovery Act, create jobs for American workers to strengthen our economy now, and increase our nation’s growth and productivity in the future.
 At the same time, the plan would reform the way America currently invests in transportation, changing our focus to enhancing competition, innovation, performance, and real analysis that gets taxpayers the best bang for the buck, while moving away from the earmarks and formula debates of the past.
 In prior years, transportation infrastructure was an issue that both parties worked on together, and the Administration hopes the same can be true now.

 Some of the main provisions of the President’s plan over the next six years include: